IBM/aspera-cli/docs/README.erb.md

 Note that actions and parameter values can be written in short form.

+### Bulk creation and deletion of resources

+Bulk creation and deletion of resources are possible using option `bulk` (yes,no(default)).
+In that case, the operation expects an Array of Hash instead of a simple Hash using the [Extended Value Syntax](#extended).
+This option is available only for some of the resources: if you need it: try and see if the entities you try to create or delete support this option.

 ## <a id="aoc"></a>Plugin: Aspera on Cloud

 Aspera on Cloud uses the more advanced Oauth v2 mechanism for authentication (HTTP Basic authentication is not supported).